kjmerf/hello_cb_pro/README.md

 ## Setup

 To use the private service, you first need to create an account here: https://public.sandbox.pro.coinbase.com.
+Note that this is the sandbox version of the platform.
 Then create an API key associated with the account and set the following environment variables accordingly:
 ```CB_API_KEY```, ```CB_API_SECRET``` and ```CB_PASSPHRASE```.